WPCP: 001 – My Go-To PluginsJanuary 3, 2013 September 29, 2020 /

 24) WP Affiliate Platform: This is what I use for my affiliate program on this site as well as on WP Plugin Lab.
 It’s a premium plugin that allows you to run your own affiliate program- affiliate banners and all.
 They have a great support forum as well.
 At $49.95 it’s an affordable way to get started with your own affiliate program.

 Get WP Affiliate Platform here.

 25) WordPress SEO by Yoast: Last and certainly not least is the WordPress SEO plugin by Joost deValk.
 This plugin does SO much I won’t be able to put it in a brief summary here for you, but even as much as I love Genesis I always install WordPress SEO (which then overwrites the default Genesis SEO settings) on all my sites and client sites.
-You can set up your site wide SEO and then make sure your posts and pages are optimized for the search engines as well.
+You can set up your site-wide SEO and then make sure your posts and pages are optimized for the search engines as well.
 This is a free plugin in the WordPress plugin directory.

 Get WordPress SEO here.

 That has to be the LONGEST post I think I’ve ever written!
 I’d LOVE LOVE LOVE to hear your feedback on the podcast as well as have you subscribe in iTunes (and leave a review there as well).
-I’m open for all feedback, really.
+I’m open to all feedback, really.
 Just be constructive & helpful if you want to leave less-than-kind feedback.
 Please. 😉